YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZMAXTPTIME can be SET but cannot be NEWed.

-$ZMAXTPTIME takes its value from the environment variable gtm_zmaxtptime.
-If gtm_zmaxtptime is not defined, the initial value of $ZMAXTPTIME is zero (0) seconds which indicates "no timeout" (unlimited time).
+$ZMAXTPTIME takes its value from the environment variable ydb_maxtptime.
+If ydb_maxtptime is not defined, the initial value of $ZMAXTPTIME is zero (0) seconds which indicates "no timeout" (unlimited time).
 The value of $ZMAXTPTIME when a transaction's outermost TSTART operation executes determines the timeout setting for that transaction.

 When a $ZMAXTPTIME expires, YottaDB executes the $ETRAP/$ZTRAP exception handler currently in effect.